 • Mobile app: Options > Other Settings > Data > Export data as a CSV file > Export Password Data > input your main password.

-One thing to note is that I couldn’t find the option to download the CSV file locally on my Android device, so I had to upload it to my Google Drive account.
+One thing to note is that I couldn’t find the option to download the CSV file locally on my Android device, so I had to save it using a secure file storage option.
 Make sure you have a secure way to store your password CSV file before exporting.

 Now, since the Autofill feature has been poking me for a while, let’s enable it for convenience.